 We’re going to say this again: social media is all about interacting with your customers.
 When your messages sound automated, you won’t make a good impression.
 Be human and create a voice for your brand.
 Otherwise, you risk appearing like a robot.
 Domino’s Pizza and Bank of America both had unpleasant experiences in this department, so learn from their mistakes.

-It’s true that online marketing can boost your sales, as long as you have a good strategy in place.
+It’s true that can boost your sales, as long as you have a good strategy in place.
 While social media can be every marketer’s dream, it can instantly turn into a company’s worst nightmare.
 If you have the ability, hire someone reliable and experienced to handle your social media presence.
 If you decide to handle it yourself, be careful with what you decide to share with your fans or followers.
 Avoid the mistakes above and focus on creating compelling content your customers will truly appreciate.